 Many pregnant women will experience some degree of anemia.
 While mild anemia can make you feel tired and weak, more severe anemia in a pregnant woman can cause a fetus to receive too little oxygen to support normal development.

 All women lose a small amount of blood during delivery.
 Although this is usually not a problem, even a small amount of blood loss can be harmful to women with anemia.
-A health care provider may want to know the level of hemoglobin in a pregnant woman's blood before delivery to assess the possible impact of the expected blood loss.
-(Refer to the first trimester section for additional information.)
+A healthcare practitioner may want to know the level of hemoglobin in a pregnant woman's blood before delivery to assess the possible impact of the expected blood loss.

 - White blood cells help protect the body from infections and also have other immune functions.
 Evaluating WBCs during a woman's pregnancy can help detect infections so that they may be treated and resolved before they cause significant health problems in the mother or her baby.